Top 7 Dog Friendly Beaches in Alabama 2025

 Fort Morgan State Historic Site

-• Fees: For fort, $8 for adults, children of 6-12 years, and seniors $5, for a child under 6 is free to enter.
+• Fees: For adults, $8, for children aged 6-12 years, $5, and for children under 6 years, admission is free.
 The beach is publicly accessible.

 • Address: 110 AL-180, Gulf Shores, AL 36542